HeardLibrary/digital-scholarship/manage/control/github/ways.md

 You may already have experience using command line Git or be interested in learning it.
 If so, you may be wondering how command line Git relates to the GitHub desktop client that we will be using exclusively in these lessons.

 Both command line Git and the GitHub desktop client use a special hidden directory called `.git` to manage the repository housed in a particular directory in the local filesystem.
 (If you have changed your system settings to make hidden directories visible, you can see this directory in each folder that is being managed by Git -- but don't edit or delete any of the files in it!)
-Since both the command line and desktop clients use the same protocol and files to track changes, in theory you could go back and forth between them when managing a particular repository.
+Since both the desktop client and the command line use the same protocol and files to track changes, in theory you could go back and forth between them when managing a particular repository.
 However, experimentation has shown some differences between the two systems in treatment of files added for staging.
 So it's probably better to stick with one system or the other, at least during a particular editing session.

 Command line Git has many features and options that aren't present in the desktop client.
 Command line Git is also the only way to correct some complicated problems that can arise.
 So advanced users will probably eventually need to learn to use Git from the command line.